asinghvi92/Reinforcement-Learning/README.md

 # Reinforcement-Learning
+Juptyer file is included with complete code, results and analysis

-Q learning algorithm and variants implemented
+- Implemented Q learning algorithm to determine optimal path in a maze
+- Implemenetd several deterministic and stochastic variants with different greedy GQ action selection and compared the obtained results